-Task Resources Prepare the JDK of your choosing for AM • "Settings For Oracle Java Environments" The suggestions in these sections pertain to AM deployments with the following characteristics: The deployment has a dedicated DS server for the Core Token Service.
+Task Resources Prepare the JDK of your choosing for AM "Settings For Oracle Java Environments" The suggestions in these sections pertain to AM deployments with the following characteristics: The deployment has a dedicated DS server for the Core Token Service.
 The host running this directory server is a high-end server with a large amount of memory and multiple CPUs.
-The AM server is configured to use CTS-based sessions.
-"Settings For IBM Java Environments" "Settings for OpenJDK Java Environment" Tune the JVM for AM "Tuning JVM Settings" ForgeRock provides guidance on how to tune the JVM for production, but you still need to tune it for garbage collection based on your environment.
+The AM server is configured to use CTS based services.
+"Settings For IBM Java Environments" "Settings for OpenJDK Java Environment" • The Aim server is configured to use C13-based sessions.
+Tune the JVM for AM ForgeRock provides guidance on how to tune the JVM for "Tuning JVM Settings" based on your environment.